AxisCommunications/acap3-examples/tensorflow-to-larod-cv25/README.md

   -bo dra_image_bin/dra_bin_list.txt
 ```

+There are first some options to define the input: `-f` is to set the folder that contains our image dataset, `-o` to set the image file list filename, `-e` to define the extension of the image files; and some options to define the output: `-ns` to disable random shuffle, `-c` to set the color format (RGB), `-d` to set the output data format (unsigned 8bit fixed-point), `-r` to set the image resolution, `-bf` to set the output folder to store binary files and `-bo` to set the binary files list filename.

-This command reads the .tflite file and reconstruct the model, then optionally it adds pre/post processing nodes (such as reshape, transpose, scale, subtract) quantize ("DRA"), and generate VAS ("VP assembler") code.
+Once it is done, we proceed parsing our model.
+This command reads the `.tflite` file and reconstructs the model.
+Then, it optionally adds pre/post processing nodes (such as reshape, transpose, scale, subtract), quantizes ("DRA") or generates VAS ("VP assembler") code.

 ```sh
 tfparser.py -p converted_model.tflite \